HARISH6000/Room/README.md

 # Room

-Room is a group chat application built with Flutter and Firebase, allowing users to enterg different rooms and engage in conversations.
+Room is a group chat application built with Flutter and Firebase, allowing users to enter different rooms and engage in conversations.

 ## Getting Started